mypan/che/core/commons/che-core-commons-schedule/README.md

        ...
     }
 ```
-NOTE: if initialDelay and initialDelayParameterName  configured at the same time, initialDelayParameterName has grater weight
-when statically configured value.
-Same for period and periodParameterName.

 <blockquote>
-    <p>NOTE: if initialDelay and initialDelayParameterName  configured at the same time, initialDelayParameterName has grater weight
+    <p>NOTE: if initialDelay and initialDelayParameterName  configured at the same time, initialDelayParameterName has greater weight
        when statically configured value.
 Same for period and periodParameterName.</p>
 </blockquote>